-Some use humor to cope and while jokes, mostly aimed at mothers-in-laws, may provide some comic relief, they do downplay the seriousness of the role of in-laws in the breakdown of relationships.
+Some use humour to cope and while jokes, mostly aimed at mothers-in-law, may provide some comic relief, they do downplay the seriousness of the role of in-laws in the breakdown of relationships.
 In-law interference can be extremely damaging to a couple and if not dealt with in a correct manner, it can lead to families being torn apart.

 There are many things you can do to limit your in-laws interference in your married life.

 Few Points to You Help You Manage Your In-Laws

 Here are a few pointers to help you manage your in-laws:

 • Do not have divided loyalties.
 Your first loyalty should be to the person you married and the family you created with him or her.